NethServer/nethserver-firewall-migration/README.rst

 Generated file can be found at :file:`/var/lib/nethserver/firewall-migration/export.tar.gz`.

-Access the NextSecurity installation and upload the ``export.tar.gz`` archive using SSH, then execute:
+Access the NethSecurity installation and upload the ``export.tar.gz`` archive using SSH, then execute:

 ::